-The ‘Star Wars Celebration Japan’ event marking 30 years since the original film was released in Japan (it came out here one year later than in the western world) took place on the weekend of July 19-21 and of course myself and Gideon were in attendance going on the middle day having bought our premium Vader one-day passes the week before at a cost of 7,500 yen (approx. £37).
+This ‘Star Wars Celebration Japan’ event marking 30 years since the original film was released in Japan (it came out here one year later than in the western world) took place on the weekend of July 19-21 and of course myself and Gideon were in attendance on one of the days having bought our premium Vader one-day passes the week before at a cost of 7,500 yen (approx. £37).

 We were then frustrated that we couldn’t get in to the theatre area to see ’30 Year Heroes’ which was an hour long interview with the actors behind Darth Vader and Chewbacca and not full to capacity but I guess they didn’t want people constantly going in and out of the presentation.

 Needless to say we didn’t make the same mistake later that morning with the ‘Star Wars: The Clone Wars‘ presentation which this event handily coincided with.
-A good promotion opportunity therefore and there was a sneak preview as well as an interview with the Director Dave Filoni.
-When asked what his favourite character was of course he said that it was one of the ones in his new movie that none of us know yet!
+A good promotion opportunity and there was a sneak preview of the film as well as an interview with the director Dave Filoni.
+When asked what his favourite character was, he just had to say that it was one from the new movie (called Ahsoka Tano) that none of us know of yet didn’t he!!

-“Skywalking with Mark Hamill” brought the curtain down on the days events in what was a supposedly rare convention appearance by the man who portrayed Luke Skywalker.
-Although it got better towards the end with some interesting insights it was frustating before that as he seemed to look a bit peeved and kept on talking about some film he’s making next year but I guess that was in his contract that he get the chance to promote it heavily.
+“Skywalking with Mark Hamill” brought the curtain down on the days events in what was a rare convention appearance by the man who portrayed Luke Skywalker.
+Although it got better towards the end with some interesting insights it was frustrating before that as he seemed to look a bit peeved and kept on talking about some film he’s making next year but I guess it was in his contract that he could promote it a fair bit.